davidmutinda/tic-tac-toe/README.md

 # tic-tac-toe
-The tic-tac-toe game on the CLI
+This repo contains a the tic-tac-toe game written in python which can be playesd on the command line interface(CLI)